oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The Relying Party SHOULD send the following Accept-Header to indicate the requested response type:

-- "application/statuslist+jwt" for Status List in JWT format
+- "application/statuslist+jwt" for Status List Token in JWT format
-- "application/statuslist+cwt" for Status List in CWT format
+- "application/statuslist+cwt" for Status List Token in CWT format

 If the Relying Party does not send an Accept Header, the response type is assumed to be known implicit or out-of-band.

-The following are non-normative examples for a request and response for a status list with type `application/statuslist+jwt`:
+The following are non-normative examples for a request and response for a Status List Token with type `application/statuslist+jwt`:

 ~~~ ascii-art